You should never ignore this if you are trying to lose weight.

 We can condition ourselves to eat properly, to exercise, in fact we can condition ourselves to do anything we desire.
 These processes are discussed below.

-7 Strategies to Stop Cravings, Emotional Eating and Conditioned Eating Right Now
+7 Strategies to Stop Food Cravings, Emotional Eating and Conditioned Eating Right Now

-Try these 7 strategies to stop all forms of psychological eating.
+Try these 7 strategies to will help you stop all forms of psychological eating.

 With the cold turkey approach, we just stop reinforcing a behaviour.
-Whenever we are exposed to a cue that makes us crave a food or initiates unwarranted hunger we do our best not to respond in the unwanted manner.
+Whenever we are exposed to a food cravings or emotion that makes us eat, we do our best not to respond in the unwanted manner.

-Over time this refusal to respond to that cue desensitises it and we overcome the problem.
+Over time this refusal to respond to that food craving or emotion desensitises it and we overcome the problem.